calimero-archive/docs/docs/getting_started/generate_token.md

 sidebar_position: 3
 ---

-Before running any contract or deploying any application on your private shard, you must first generate a Calimero auth token.
+Before running any contract or deploying any application on your private shard, you must first generate a Calimero auth token.Authentication tokens strengthen account security by verifying users identity.
+These unique codes offer extra protection from unauthorized access.
 This token will authenticate and authorize external applications to communicate with your shard.
 Calimero is a permissioned chain and it allows for granular control over the token's time to live and associated permissions.

 To create an auth token, follow these steps: